 THINK LIKE A CONTRARIAN, IN AT LEAST A SMALL PORTION OF YOUR PORTFOLIO

-- Individual investors have flexibility to buy small positions in targeted ETFs and mutual funds
+- Individual investors have flexibility to buy small positions in targeted ETFs

 - Energy, emerging markets and gold are unpopular sectors now